withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Calum**:

-> The connection itself
+> The connection itself…

 **Jamie**:

-> And the params object, which we never actually touched.
+> …And the params object, which we never actually touched.

 **Calum**:

-> No
+> No.

 **Jamie**:

-> And then you… you can’t mutate the connection because it’s erlang
+> You can’t mutate the connection because it’s Erlang, which doesn't allow
-> and you can’t mutate objects so you create a *new* connection and
+> you to mutate objects.
+So you create a *new* connection and return that
-> you return that from the action.
+> from the action.

 **Calum**:

-> So you sort of… what’s that weird Erlang mutation operator?
-Is that
+> What’s that weird Erlang operator? `|>`?
-> what that is?

 **Jamie**:

-> Ah no that’s the pipeline thing.
-Yeah so whereas in Rails you receive
+> Ah, the pipeline thing.
+In Rails, you receive a request, set a
-> a request, set a load of instance variables and then, like, something
+> load of instance variables and then something happens afterwards but you
-> happens afterwards but you don’t return anything from the action,
+> don’t return anything from the action.
+In Phoenix, you receive the
-> in Phoenix you receive the connection, you produce a *new* connection
+> connection, but produce a *new* connection with the changes you want
-> with the changes you want and you return it.
+> and return it.

 **Calum**: